padawin/site/src/articles/delete-merged-branches.md

 	git branch --merged | egrep -v '(master|any|other|branches|you|want|to|keep)'

-For the remote branches only, it will display them with the remote name, let''s clean it (I use origin here, use the remote name you use) and add the colon:
+For the remote branches only, it will display them with the remote name, let's clean it (I use origin here, use the remote name you use) and add the colon:

 	git branch -r --merged | egrep -v '(master)' | sed -e 's#origin/# :#g'